gcsolaroli/blob-post/README.md

 Another option is we keep the ZStream around until we have collected all the needed information, and later process it altogether.
 This option is implemented in the `/data` handler; it works file with "small" file uploads (up to ~7KB in size), but hangs with bigger uploads.

-# What are we doing wrong
+# What are we doing wrong?

 Any suggestion is very welcome